New Computer Accounts Notification

 Computer Accounts

-Each staff member is given an EdUHK network account to access network service such as The Portal, information system, Wi-Fi services and etc. The same account is used for the University official email service on Microsoft Office 365.
-Information regarding account username are sent to users through internal mail.
+Each staff member is given an EdUHK network account to access network services such as The Portal, information systems, Wi-Fi services, etc. The same account is used for the University's official email service on Microsoft 365.
+Information regarding account username is sent to users through internal mail.
 Please visit "Computer Accounts (For Staff)" for details.

-The staff card (EdU Card) is issued to all staff members of the University for the purpose of identification and physical access to University's facilities such as the Library, car park, sports facilities, swimming pools, hostels, and etc. The Human Resources Office (HRO) is responsible for staff card issuance, return and replacement while OCIO is responsible for card printing service.
+The EdU Card for staff is issued to all staff members of the University for the purposes of identification and physical access to the University's facilities such as the Library, car park, sports facilities, swimming pools, hostels, etc. The Human Resources Office (HRO) is responsible for staff card issuance, return and replacement while OCIO is responsible for card printing service.
+Please see EdU Card for more information.

 Connecting Your Computer to the Campus Network